juansvisbal/example-design-system-docs/README.md

 ## Inquiries

-You can help us improve the system and ensure it remains current and relevant.
+You can help me improve the system and ensure it remains current and relevant.

-- Any questions, let us know at: support@pasilobus.com.
+- Any questions, let me know at:  juanscv92@gmail.com

 - You can file a new issue if we are missing components or our advice isn’t clear and actionable.

-Learn more about Pasilobus at our website https://www.pasilobus.com